Edward T. Smith

 Life in Camps

 Edward T. Smith describes life in the camp.
-He said that most of the day focused on whatever work detail there was, often either wood or burial detail.
+He shares that most of the day focused on whatever work detail there was, often either wood or burial detail.
 He recalls how the Chinese tried to indoctrinate the prisoners and some believed it enough to move to China.
-He also remembers the cramped sleeping quarters and limited uniforms.
+He remembers the cramped sleeping quarters and limited uniforms.

 A Letter of Lies